we've got signatures, help us get to 1,000,000

-At the Earth Summit Rio+20, a delegation of Rights of Mother Earth has delivered to the UN Secretary General Ban Ki-moon, 116,758 individual signatures from 113 nations plus signatures of leaders from 189 organizations representing 644,042 people who support this call.
-These signatures were collected manually by friends around the world as well as on other petition sites.
-We are thankful to all those who signed thus far.
+At the Rio+20 Earth Summit, a delegation for Rights of Mother Earth delivered to UN Secretary General Ban Ki-moom, 116,758 individual signatures from 113 nations plus signatures of leaders from organizations representing 644,042 people who support this call.

-We are will continue to collect signatures until we reach one million and will present them to The United Nations again.
-With your support we will make the call for Rights of Nature until it is realized.
+We are continuing to collect signatures until we reach one million and will present them to the United Nations again at upcoming UNFCCC conferences.

 By signing this petition, I declare that I would like my country and all Nations to adopt Rights Of Nature.